leandroroser/rustin15/README.md

 in combination with iterators to perform complex operations on collections.
 ```

-Any other thing I should know if I am coming from python? what about
+Any other thing I should know if I am coming from Python? what about
 advanced features such as decorators?